In 1995, the Colorado Avalanche came to town. That proved to be a wise choice as the state has evolved into a top market for NHL betting.

-The schedule for the 2021 NHL season remains a work in progress.
-However, the league typically follows the same formula for an 82-game schedule.
+The schedule for the 2021-22 NHL season follows an 82-game formula.
 Assuming everything goes off without a hitch, this is what the Avalanche will have on the docket.

 At a minimum, the league wants each team to play in the other arenas across the NHL at least once.
 As such, you’ll be able to catch all of the top stars from across the league here at home at least once, while Colorado will be on the road to take on each of the other squads as well.

 There will be plenty of rivalry games to look forward to in the competitive Central Division, including against clubs such as the Nashville Predators, St. Louis Blues, and Winnipeg Jets.

 Colorado has built itself into a contender, and strong drafting has played a big role in that.
 Let’s take a look at the first-round draft picks over the past decade.